hpi-epic/tukss2021-project4-intro/README.md

-# Building an ERP with BPMN &amp; Workflow Engines
-## Demos using the Camunda Platform
+# Demos using the Camunda Platform

+One of the projects that students work on in the as part of the HPI lecture ["Trends and Concepts in the Software Industry I"](https://hpi.de/plattner/teaching/summer-term-2021/trends-and-concepts-in-the-software-industry-i.html) in the summer term 2021 is using process/[workflow engines](https://en.wikipedia.org/wiki/Workflow_engine) to execute core enterprise processes.

+The [Camunda Platform](https://camunda.com/products/camunda-platform/) is an [open-source](https://github.com/camunda/camunda-bpm-platform) BPMN workflow engine.
+To get to know the technology, the team consisting of [Fabian](https://github.com/fabianhe), [Moritz](https://github.com/manner), [Caterina](https://github.com/caterinamandel98) and [Altanbagana](https://github.com/Altanbagana92) created the following demos:

-### Bitcoin Analysis
+## Bitcoin Analysis

-In the fast-pacesd world of cryptocurrency, this demo by Fabian checks the Bitcoin price every minute using an external API.
-We then execute a bold investment strategy with the following:
+In the fast-paced world of cryptocurrency, this demo by Fabian using Python checks the Bitcoin price every minute using an external API by coindesk.com.
+It then executes a bold investment strategy with the following:

 ```Python
 from random import choice
 buy = choice((True, False))
 ```

-The check whether we spend more than we can is implemented in a DMN.
+The check whether we would spend more than we currently can (`Check funds`) is implemented in an activity using a DMN matrix.

 ![BPMN diagram](bitcoin-analysis/analyze.png)

-### Closing Time
+## Closing Time

 After a long day in the home office, it's time to unwind in Caterina's demo.
 If it's been a tough day and you need a glass of wine, you can enter the required amount into a form with a generous default value.
 And the activity `drink wine` is also modeled.
 Cheers!